HermanMartinus/justsketchme-frontend/_drafts/best-anime-of-2020.md

 Hobbies are often a perfect way to retreat into oneself and get a bit of distance and perspective away from the external world, and we’d like to think that these beauts popping up helped quite a few people deal with the dread and find some joy.

-If you haven’t had a chance to check them out, here’s our top picks for anime series debuting in 2020.
+If you haven’t had a chance to check them out, here are our top picks for anime series debuting in 2020.
 We hope you like them as much as we did.

 ![](/uploads/12-1.png)

-Tower of God
+### Tower of God

+Starting off as a simple story about a young boy in search of his missing friends, Tower of God is a (excuse the pun|) towering adaptation of the beloved Korean manga webtoon.

+The boy, the bizarrely named Twenty-fifth Bam, soon finds a slew of mysterious friends on his journey as they all try to conquer the tower and its challenges.
+Speaking of the challenges, there are some truly strange and bizarre tasks and trials that wait in store for the characters, and they are an absolute joy to watch.

+With crisp animation, a bizarre and delightfully uneven tone and enough twists to make a rollercoaster jealous, this one is an absolute must for fans of both the shonen and mystery genres and features an intriguing take on the rapidly stagnating deus-ex-machina style of shonen story progression.

 ![](/uploads/14.png)

-Great Pretender
+### Great Pretender

 ![](/uploads/13-2.png)